-What information must sellers disclose to buyers?
+What information must sellers disclose to potential buyers?

-What information must sellers disclose to buyers?
+What information must sellers disclose to potential buyers?

 During your house-hunting quest, chances are you will only see a given house at its best; perfectly organised, expertly staged, and clean.
 This gives you a perfect picture that lures you into buying the house; however, you might be missing some things.